Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 "I'm not dead!"
 Tom screamed.
 "Let me out!"

-"Welcome back Lt," Chakotay managed to say in something resembling his normal tone of voice.
+"Welcome back Lieutenant," Chakotay managed to say in something resembling his normal tone of voice.

 "Glad you heard me," Tom panted, struggling to get free of the casket.